Image-X-Institute/couch-tracking/README.md

 To develop and test the motion compensation performance in an non-clinical environment, motion platforms (1-dimentional motion platform and 6 degree-of-freedom robotic arm) and depth camera were used to simulate tracking target motion and real-time positional data point stream.

+For the system overview, see Couch tracking flowchart.pptx

 ## HARDWARE